Fast Track Your Career in Australia as a Petroleum Engineer

 Occupations in Unit Group 2336

-The ANZSCO code Unit Group 2336 refers to the profession of "Mining Engineers, Petroleum and Related Professionals."
-This category includes professionals who are involved in the design, development, and supervision of mining operations, as well as the extraction, processing, and purification of metals and minerals.
+The ANZSCO Unit Group 2336 encompasses “Mining Engineers, Petroleum Engineers, and Related Professionals.”
+This classification includes experts responsible for the planning, design, development, and management of mining and petroleum extraction operations.

 English Requirement